blossom-examples/python-django/README.md

 A ready-to-deploy Django application for managing and displaying jokes.
 This app is designed to be deployed on [Blossom](https://blossom-cloud.com).

-## Features

-- View a list of all jokes
-- Add, edit, and delete jokes
-- Get a random joke
-- Categorize jokes

 ## Quick Start

 ```bash